WPAN: History

 Several attempts were made by Franklin over the years to sell the station, and it was silent for much of 2013 and 2014 pending sale.
 Neal Ardman was listed as managing the station in early 2013, when it began to air Cozi TV.
 It returned in 2014 with programming from the Soul of the South Network.
 From May 2015 to May 2016, WPAN was off the air under special temporary authority to be silent, as Franklin could not pay the electricity bill and had been placed into receivership; on May 16, WPAN returned to the air under new owners B&C Communications as an affiliate of the Vibrant TV Network, and then in February 2019, after the Vibrant TV network ceased operations, it switched to carrying Antenna TV.

 WPAN went off the air in October 2019 due to a dispute with the tower owner, who expected the debt from the prior owners to be repaid in order to gain access to the transmitter.
 Since the station needed to move to channel 21 as part of the FCC repack, it opted to construct a new tower in Molino to offer market-wide coverage for the first time.
 WPAN returned to the airwaves in October 2020 after filing for another silent STA due to the tower situation.
 BLAB also returned to channel 53.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+WPAN's transmitter is located near Molino, Florida.
+The station's signal is multiplexed:

 Former translator

-The station formerly operated a repeater, W50CF, in Mobile, Alabama, which broadcast on analog channel 50 (and prior to that was W69AU channel 69).
+WPAN formerly operated a repeater, W50CF, in Mobile, Alabama, which broadcast on analog channel 50 (and prior to that was W69AU channel 69).
 The translator was sold to Word of Life Community Church in Chickasaw, Alabama, before going off the air for good to make way for the digital signal of WFGX.